Understanding Friction Modifiers: A Comprehensive Guide

 Organic friction modifiers, such as ZDDP, form a chemical film through a reaction with the metal surfaces.
 This reaction creates a boundary layer that provides anti-wear protection and reduces friction.

-Friction modifier additive are used across various industries to enhance the performance and longevity of machinery.
+Friction modifier market are used across various industries to enhance the performance and longevity of machinery.
 Some common applications include:

 Automotive Industry